Your community

 Grab a grant for your project

-We have Community Development Grants from £200 to £2,500 available for local groups running projects that benefit people who live in Wythenshawe.
+Our Community Development Grants offer £200 to £2,500 to local groups running projects that benefit people who live in Wythenshawe.

 Who can apply?